Which Breakfast Foods Are Best For You?

 Get the most out of your breakfast by choosing the best foods to fuel your day.

 Find out which foods are right for you

-Once you’ve determined your breakfast personality, it’s time to plan meals that will give you the energy you need to be your best.
-Not sure which meal plans are right for you?
-Find out your breakfast personality first.
+Once you’ve determined your breakfast personality, it’s time to plan meals that will give you the energy you need to be your best throughout the day.

 Make hard-boiled eggs on the weekend and stash them in the fridge for busy weekday mornings; eat one with a handful of baby carrots.

 Not keen on eggs?
 “Try cottage cheese with berries, an apple with almond butter, or a low-sugar granola bar (look for a 100-150 calorie bar with less than 6 grams of sugar),” Bamford suggests.
 She also recommends supplementing these mini-meals with a mid-morning snack.